10 Free Resources for Taking Your Yoga Business Online

 Just to be clear, we agree that it does take some money to start a business, but the amount is so modest compared to the time when your only business option was a brick and mortar location.
 It’s valuable to keep this in perspective.
 Gone are the days of paying out tens of thousands of dollars (or more!) for retail space and physical inventory and in are the days of free online resources!

 Where should you spend money?
-We believe that your money is best spent on building a clean, modern looking website and investing in a platform to host your teaching content (check out out our yoga studio software, Namastream).
+We believe that your money is best spent on building a clean, modern looking website and investing in a platform to host your teaching content—this is where Namastream comes into the picture.

 Beyond creating and hosting your content, many of your other business needs can be handled for free (or close to it).
 To help you get started, here are 11 of our favorite free tools (complete with explanations for how you could use them).
 Have fun!

-1. Mailchimp – Collecting the email addresses of current and potential students is vital for the success of your business.
+1. Mailchimp - Collecting the email addresses of current and potential students is vital for the success of your business.
 Mailchimp is an email service provider that allows you to store those emails in a list and send emails (like newsletters) to your subscribers.
-Mailchimp is our favorite for beginners because it’s incredibly easy to figure out, the help documents and video tutorials are excellent, and the newsletter templates are gorgeous (have you seen our Joy + Hustle newsletter?
-It’s all designed in Mailchimp).
-Plus, Mailchimp integrates with Namastream, so if someone signs up for a program on your Namastream site, their email is captured and added to your Mailchimp list.
+Mailchimp is one of our favorites for beginners because it’s incredibly easy to figure out, the help documents and video tutorials are excellent, and the newsletter templates are gorgeous.
+Plus, Mailchimp integrates directly with Namastream, so if a new student signs up for a program on your Namastream site, her email is captured and added to your Mailchimp list.
 Hooray!